FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th January 2020.md

 ***not working from my point of view.***

-The Motion was proposed by Councillor Galvin and seconded by Councillor Sheahan (J).--- 19
+The Motion was proposed by Councillor Galvin and seconded by Councillor Sheahan (J).
+---
+19

 **REPLY:**